Join Here | Log In

 The experiment detailed in Nature used a cross-over design where 18 male participants (in their mid-20s) visited a lab two different times to test their response to caffeine and carbs.

 The participants consumed carbohydrates (sports drink with sugar) initially to see what their glucose response was to carbs.
-Next, the researchers measured their blood glucose response to carbohydrates plus caffeine (sports drink with sugar plus caffeine added).
+Next, the researchers measured their blood glucose response to carbohydrates plus caffeine (sports drinks with sugar plus caffeine added).

 The participants were genotyped for their ADORA2A and CYP1A2 variants.